Mopinion-com/mopinion-sdk-android/README.md

 FormClosed|No methods|Is emitted when the form is submitted and closes automatically, or when the form logic is set to auto-close when the form is submitted.
 Error|.message/.getMessage: String, .hasErrors/.getHasErrors(): Boolean|Is emitted when an error occurs when the form is being submitted.
 HasNotBeenShown|.reason/getReason(): Reason|Is emitted when due to circumstances that can not be determined as errors occur.
 This state has as constructor a Reason which gives a clear reason of why the form is not showing up.
-Redirected (Web Forms)|.redirectInfo: RedirectInfo?|Is emitted when a link in the LinkComponent has been clicked and there has been a redirection in the Web Form.

 As mentioned in the `HasNotBeenShown State`, this state contains a `Reason` explaining why the form did not showed up.
 The possible reasons by the moment are the following:
 Reason|Methods|Description